lbl-srg/soep/docs/_sources/api.txt

 .. rubric:: Footnotes

-.. [#ven_ann]    Vendor annotations are annotations in the Modelica code that are
+.. [#ven_ann]    A vendor annotation is an annotation in the Modelica code that is
-                 typically ignored by Modelica tools other than the tool from the vendor who introduced the vendor annotation.
+                 typically ignored by Modelica tools other than the tool from the vendor who introduced it.
-                 They allow augmenting the code with information that are processed by a particular tool, in our case by EnergyPlus and OpenStudio.
+                 Vendor annotations allow augmenting the code with information that are processed by a particular tool, in our case by EnergyPlus and OpenStudio.